ANP5004 Emergency Mental Health and Reproductive Health Care

 To complete an assessment item satisfactorily, students must obtain at least 50% for that item except for the attendance of the clinical component of the Clinical & Reflection MH and RH that require 100% for each.

 To complete the clinical experience Clinical & Reflection MH and RH) satisfactorily, students must demonstrate that they have completed the required hours and achieved the stipulated competency standards.
 Failure to demonstrate these competencies will result in a Fail grade for this course.
 Online discussion forums are part of a professional standard expected at a post-graduate level and will be assessed accordingly.
 It is an expectation that all students will participate fully in both mental health and reproductive health forums and display high quality scholarly discussion.
 These discussion forums will be awarded marks toward the final assessment.

 If students submit assignments after the due date without (prior) approval of the examiner then a penalty of 5% of the total marks gained by the student for the assignment may apply for each working day late up to ten working days at which time a mark of zero may be recorded.
 No assignments will be accepted after model answers have been posted.

 Requirements for student to be awarded a passing grade in the course:

-To be assured of a pass in this course students must attempt (CMA Activity MH & RH) and achieve an aggregate of 50% of the marks available for the assessments (CMA Activity MH and RH, and Online Discussions) and achieve satisfactory clinical assessments (Competency & Skills Assessment MH & RH) for each clinical component.
+To be assured of a pass in this course students must attempt (Online quiz MH & RH) and achieve an aggregate of 50% of the marks available for the course and satisfactorily complete each clinical assessment component (Clinical & Reflection MH & RH).